 Committed to his community

-Steve actively builds community by serving on the board of directors for the Hood River County Chamber of Commerce, as well as the Gorge Grown Food Network.
+Steve actively builds community by serving on the board of directors for the Gorge Grown Food Network.
 The Network promotes local foods in the Gorge, and was recently recognized by the Robert Wood Johnson Foundation.
 Steve is a lifetime member of Disabled American Veterans.
 He is active in Mosier Post 55 of the American Legion, through which he serves veterans of the US military, and promotes patriotism in the community.

-Connected to his community, Steve continues his lifelong commitment to the Boy Scouts of America, a program that builds leaders and teaches life skills, as well as the United Methodist Church; he serves on the Church Camp and Retreat Ministries Board, which owns and operates six church camps and retreat centers in Oregon and Idaho.
-His committee coordinates the health, safety, and operational infrastructure of these facilities.
-The committee ensures opportunities for families, adults, and children to grow in wisdom and faith.
+Connected to his community, Steve continues his lifelong commitment to the Boy Scouts of America, a program that builds leaders and teaches life skills, as well as the United Methodist Church; he has served on the Church Camp and Retreat Ministries Board, which owns and operates six church camps and retreat centers in Oregon and Idaho.

 Steve operates a lavender farming operation at his home near Mosier, in the Columbia Gorge.
 He has served on the Board of Directors of the Oregon Lavender Association, and was an invited speaker on farm law at the U.S. Lavender Conference in Charlton, SC, in January of 2019.
 He is a lifelong photographer; Steve works with both digital and gelatin silver processing.
 Steve is on the board of directors of the Oregon Professional Photographers Association, and his work has been featured and recognized by the organization.
 In his free time, Steve appreciates his home state of Oregon, backpacking, canoeing, sailing, downhill skiing and figure skating.
 He has a lifelong passion for music, and does an occasional gig as a jazz drummer.